Log In or Register

 4th place bfrank: It is a very majestic place.
 Thanks for sharing your journey, Nik!
 Where I am about all you see is pine trees except for the farm lands.

-5th place bfrank: Congrats on 5th place, Paul!
+5th place jerseygurl: Congrats Paul on taking 5th place in the contest!!!!!!!!

 corngrowth: Paul, was this very fine sunrise image taken at or near the Cabot Trail, almost on the most northern part of Cape Breton Island looking over the Cabot Street (the street between the St. Lawrence Bay and the Atlantic Ocean)?